-Ground turkey: Regular ground turkey (that is usually noted as 85/15) is what I like to use as it is budget friendly and has a good amount of flavor.
+Ground turkey: Regular ground turkey (that is usually noted as 85/15) is what I like to use as it is budget-friendly and has a good amount of flavor.
 Turkey breast also works very well in this chili but it has a little less flavor and it can be dry if you only cook the chili for 15 minutes.
 Note that if you use ground turkey breast, you'll want to increase the oil to one tablespoon instead of one teaspoon.
 I also like to cook the chili a little longer if using turkey breast so the flavors have time to infuse the turkey and keep it from being dry and/or flavorless.

 Onion & Bell pepper: Like most soups and chilis, I add onion and bell pepper.
-I typically go for a yellow onion and green bell pepper because they are more budget friendly, but any color onion (white, yellow or red) and any color bell pepper will work well in this White Bean Turkey Chili.
+I typically go for a yellow onion and green bell pepper because they are more budget-friendly, but any color onion (white, yellow, or red) and any color bell pepper will work well in this White Bean Turkey Chili.

-Garlic: The garlic clove adds a little more flavor to the chili, but you can always substitute with garlic powder if needed.
+Garlic: The garlic clove adds a little more flavor to the chili, but you can always substitute it with garlic powder if needed.

 White beans: Simply use any type of white bean you like.
 I typically go with Great Northern Beans or White Kidney Beans/Cannellini Beans.
 You can also use Navy Beans or even Garbanzo Beans in a pinch.
 Honestly, any bean will work so you can also use black beans, kidney beans, or pinto beans you can; obviously, it will no longer be "White Bean Turkey Chili" but that doesn't matter.

 Broth: Chicken broth is what I usually use, but I often use water if I forget the chicken broth.
 You can also use vegetable broth or beef broth.
-Broth will give the chili a little bit more flavor but it's not noticeable enough to stress if you forget it.
+The broth will give the chili a little bit more flavor but it's not noticeable enough to stress if you forget it.
 If you skip the broth, you might want to add another 1/4 teaspoon salt or garlic powder to add some more flavor.

-Spices: To give extra flavor to the chili, you add cumin, salt and black pepper.
+Spices: To give extra flavor to the chili, you add cumin, salt, and black pepper.
 Cumin can be omitted, and you can substitute cayenne pepper or red pepper flakes for the black pepper.
 Or omit it if you want a more mild chili.

 Toppings: Some of my favorite toppings for White Bean turkey Chili are sliced or diced avocado, plain yogurt or sour cream, shredded cheddar cheese, or chopped cilantro.